rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 Installing software, running tests, compiling code, managing servers.
 You name it, the terminal can do it.
-The terminal is probably one of the most versatile tools in a developer's toolbox.
+The terminal is probably one of the most versatile tools in your toolbox.

 _Think about it, how often a day do you use your terminal?_

-Keeping this in mind, it would make a lot of sense to optimize that tool as much as you can wouldn't it?
-Let's see how you can make the most out of your terminal.
+Keeping this in mind, wouldn't it make a lot of sense to optimize that tool as much as you can?
+In this post I'll show you five tweaks to make the most out of your terminal.

 ## 🖥️ Upgrade your Terminal Emulator